 MISCELLANEOUS WRITINGS | 2018 EDITION | VOLUME 53

-Just as President George W. Bush never surprised me when it turned out he knew who Beyoncé was but had never heard of Jay-Z, I can't say I knew who Kate Spade was.
-I don't watch TV.
-And bubbles may be OK.
-If you're living a fulfilled life; enriched by diversity, purpose, balance, and perspective.
+Just as President George W. Bush never surprised me when it turned out he knew who Beyoncé was but had never heard of Jay-Z, I didn't know who Kate Spade was.
+Reuters.TV is my only TV.
+And filter bubbles?
+OK.
+If one's living a fulfilled life, enriched by diversity, purpose, balance, and perspective.

 In Spade's case, it was a new Twitter follower's over the top tribute using flawed quotes like the above following her suicide and alleged obsession with maintaining façade of her billion dollar fashion brand through alcohol and who knows what that caught my eye.
 In a digital era dominated by lack of diversity with viewpoints like mine underrepresented, it's easy to be ignorant of the fact that there are BETTER coping mechanisms than caffeine, alcohol, nicotine, drugs, and in the case of America, guns.
-“Mental illness” is thrown around when clearly, people are making bad lifestyle choices with known fatal consequences.
-Pity.
-Because what misleading quotes like the above never tell denialists and simpletons is that: Superficial things won't save you from depression or nagging feelings of meaninglessness.
-A reason many Kate Spades, rich and poor, have come and gone, misunderstanding happiness, and deluded, live(d) a lie, ultimately self-destructing while those in abject poverty outlive(d) them.Truth is, there's a lot of help out there.
+“Mental illness” is thrown around when bad lifestyle choices with known fatal consequences are often the root of stress, anxiety and related diseases.
+And what misleading quotes like the above never tell denialists is: Superficial things and Western experts alone aren't the antidotes to depression or nagging feelings of meaninglessness.
+Which is why empirically, many affluent folks have come and gone, misunderstanding happiness; and deluded, live(d) a lie, ultimately self-destructing, outlived by those in abject poverty.Truth is, there's a lot of help out there.
 Help sometimes as rudimentary yet effective as reaching out to people who don't look or sound like you; who aren't already in your exclusive clique, or like Spade, have the mislabel “influential” attached to their names.
 Human experiences capable of snapping you out of your “depression” or mental health downward spiral without need for addictive, expensive medical interventions and treatments.
-Some people, for whatever, go through life averse to wisdom and good judgment.
+Some people, for whatever reason, go through life averse to wisdom and good judgment.
 Others never variegate their human experience enough to glean or seek good advice that disrupts their comfort zone.
 Ponder how humbling Bill and Melinda Gates' philanthropy is...
 Do you see how juvenile the veneer of Social Media personal branding is now?
 Be it a fatal celebrity overdose or suicide, you'd think the fact that their idols are destroying themselves would force a rethink.
-Yet sadly, many take it as “art”.
-Which is why my PSA (Public Service Announcement), like the below, is apt:Whether you're a teen, Asian, Caucasian (statistically the highest suicide rate), Black, etc., if you, or someone you know is contemplating suicide, obsesses about it, or is drawn to suicide fantasy, discussions or “artwork”, the wisest move, apart from using the resource below, is to avoid such groups, focusing instead on seeking help and busying yourself with causes that help, and connect you with humanity.Everyone's situation understandably will be different.
+Yet many take it as “art” — choosing to be hypersensitive snowflakes (click or tap image) that melt under pressure in a world that ruthlessly pushes weaklings around.
+Which is why I teach the 4th Rule of Efficiency:Whether you're a teen, Asian, Caucasian (statistically the highest suicide rate), Black, etc., if you, or someone you know is contemplating suicide, obsesses about it, or is drawn to suicide fantasy, discussions or “artwork”, the wisest move, apart from using the resource below, is to avoid such groups, focusing instead on seeking help and busying yourself with causes that help, and connect you with humanity.Everyone's situation understandably will be different.
 And I'm no professional.
 Yet as a Black person suffering, enduring and actively engaging people luckier than I am who themselves are suffering and often simply need a good push in the right direction, at some point, I stop worrying about the affluent — often Caucasian — hellbent on denial and self-destruction.
 And for reasons Reta Saffo, Spade's own sister, perfectly articulates: “Sometimes you simply cannot SAVE people from themselves!”
 Those I've successfully and discreetly helped over decades have this in common: They're ready, step-by-step driven, and take advice.
 And the problem with the feature quote above is: Superficial things won't save you from depression or feelings of meaninglessness.
 Not sex.
 Not drugs.
 Not guns.
 But contentment.To be at rock bottom, broke, broken; stuck at a breaking point; perennially unable to breakthrough so as to break free from a torturously surreal house, or bad roommate situation perhaps — or maybe a community, city or country holding you back — that, is insanity inducing hell few have been through.

 Lisa's Google Talk below plus interview with Lewis Howes further below and at the bottom of the blog respectively, are among my favorites.
 But mind you, this is not about emotionalism or fandom.